 For just about as long as the Internet has existed, it’s been used for sexual activity, including nefarious and illegal actions that could lead to serious consequences.
 The laws involving sexual activity online are constantly evolving and adapting, and cases continue to grow more complex.
 However, if you find yourself facing charges of an Internet sex crime, your future and your rights could be in jeopardy.
-A guilty verdict could subject you to serious penalties, which means you should not hesitate to speak with a Kansas City sex crimes lawyer about your charges as soon as possible.
+A guilty verdict could subject you to serious penalties, which means you should not hesitate to speak with a Kansas City criminal defense lawyer about your charges as soon as possible.

 Attorney Jackie Rokusek and her skilled team at Rokusek Stein Law, LLC are highly-experienced and knowledgeable in the area of sex crimes, and keep up to date on the ever-changing world of Internet sex crimes and the laws that govern them.
 Our continual dedication to the well-being of our clients have earned us a reputation for success and numerous industry accolades, including a 10.0 Superb rating from Avvo.
 We firmly believe everybody deserves the best legal representation they can get whenever facing a serious sex crime charge, and our philosophy is to tackle each case with the utmost preparation and willingness to fight for the rights of our clients.